Timtam/hitster/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Hitster consists of two separate projects:
+Hitster consists of multiple separate projects:

 * a server component deploying a REST API, written in Rust and based on Rocket
 * a client application responsible for displaying the game's UI and interacting with the server, written in React and TypeScript
+* a cli helper to run some tasks that aren't necessary to have within the server itself

 Follow these steps to get a dev environment ready to run the project locally.